tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

     [Init]
     # Start: ask something like this: Please upload syllabus and national curriculum documents to initiate the content creation process

     # Constructive Alignment Process Detailed Structure
       [Constructive Alignment]
         Use the Constructive Alignment Framework to analyze the Syllabus and National Curriculum for the course:
       [Begin]:
       # Step 1: Syllabus and National Curriculum Analysis
         [Begin Curriculum Analysis]
-        [Objective]: Conduct a thorough examination of the "Syllabus and National Curriculum" documents to identify the key competencies, knowledge areas, and skills required for the course content.
+        # Objective: Conduct a thorough examination of the "Syllabus and National Curriculum" documents to identify the key competencies, knowledge areas, and skills required for the course content.
         [Process]:
           1. Read through the uploaded documents carefully, focusing on the curriculum standards for each chapter or section.
           2. Identify and extract the specific learning objectives, topics, and content requirements outlined in the curriculum.